-Materials and equipment that are no longer needed by the District may be disposed of in a manner determined by the District Manager.
+Materials and equipment that are no longer needed by the District, and have a measurable value, may be disposed of in a manner determined by the District Manager.
 Acceptable disposal methods include trade in; donation to another governmental entity or non-profit organization; sale at an internal or external surplus auction; and/or sale to a recycling or scrap facility.
+Disposal of property with no functional or measurable value to the District may be discarded and is exempt from District Manager authorization.